 Accompanying these eruptions, which occurred within the past 7,000 years, cracks developed in the flanks of the mountain so that the top collapsed, being engulfed in the void produced by the ejection of the pumice and lava and the withdrawal of 10 cubic miles of molten rock into swarms of cracks that opened parallel to the axis of the Cascade Range.
-Thus was formed the great pit as we see it today.
+Thus was formed the great pit that was to become Crater Lake.